Mini-batch Estimation for Deep Cox Models: Statistical Foundations and Practical Guidance: Simulation Studies

 \subsection{Linear Scaling Rule for Cox Neural Network}

-We conducted a numerical experiment to evaluate whether keeping (learning rate/ batch size) constant makes the SGD training process unchanged in Cox-NN.
-The true event time $T^*_i$ is generated from a distribution with true hazard function $\lambda(t|X_i) = \lambda_0(t)\exp(f_0(X_i))$ where $\lambda_0(t) = 1$ and where $-8.6$ is to center $\mathbb{E}[f_0(X)]$ towards zero.
-The observed data is $(X_i,\min(T^*_i,C^*_i),I(T^*_i<C^*_i))$ where $C^*_i$ is generated from an independent exponential distribution.
-We adjust the parameter of the exponential distribution to make the censoring rate $30\%$.
-Cox-NN is fitted on the survival data and the full negative log-partial likelihood $L_{Cox}^{(N_{test})}$ is calculated on the test data to make a fair comparison when choosing different batch sizes.
-Identical to the spirit of \citet{goyal2017accurate}, our goal is to match the test errors across minibatch sizes by only adjusting the learning rate, even better results for any particular minibatch size could be obtained by optimizing hyper-parameters for that case.
-Figure (\ref{fig:PH-NN}) shows that the linear scaling rule still holds in Cox-NN while the slight differences between the training trajectories are due to the convexity change of the loss function with different choice of batch size.
+We further evaluated whether keeping the ratio of the learning rate to the batch size constant makes the SGD training process unchanged in Cox-NN.
+The data generating mechanism is the same as in Section \ref{sec: Impact of Batch-size in Offline Cox Regression} except that true event time $T^*_i$ is generated from a Cox model with where $-8.6$ is used to center $\mathbb{E}[f_0(X)]$ towards zero.
+A Cox-NN is fitted under different SGD learning rates and batch sizes.
+The full negative log-partial likelihood $L_{Cox}^{(N_{test})}$ was calculated on the same test data to reflect the training history.
+Identical to the spirit of \citet{goyal2017accurate}, our goal is to match the test errors across batch sizes by only adjusting the learning rate.
+Figure \ref{fig:PH-NN-LS} shows that the linear scaling rule still holds in Cox-NN, especially when batch size is large (the three curves of batch size $s=128,\ 256,\ 512$ are overlapped with each other).
+The differences between the curves (e.g., batch sizes 32 and 64) are due to the convexity change of the loss function when performing SGD with different batch sizes.